 Restaurant hours of operation differ between locations.
 Please visit our Maps page for current information.
 Please note, hours may vary.

-At the North Terminal, you can find SIM Cards at InMotion.
-At the McNamara Terminal, you can find the cards at Soundbalance.
+In the North Terminal, SIM Cards can be purchased at InMotion.
+In the McNamara Terminal, the cards can be purchased at Soundbalance.

 No, there is not a pharmacy inside either terminal.
-The Z Market & Mills Pharmacy in the McNamara Terminal carries over-the-counter medications and homeopathic remedies.
+The Z Market & Mills Apothecary in the McNamara Terminal carries over-the-counter medications and homeopathic remedies.

 Lost & Found

 Yes, Wi-Fi is free at the airport.

 Access Wi-Fi at the airport by connecting to SSID Detroit Airport and launching a browser.